johnjago/nomoreads.org/content/about.md

 We are worried that the privacy of users in internet is continuously being jeopardized, not by criminal organizations, but by advertisers and corporations, and that users are being educated to share their lives and give away their personal information, to be collected and incorporated into profiles for targeted ads.

 We don’t want to be tracked or profiled.
 We don’t want to be ubiquitously exposed to ads.
-We are human beings, we are not a product.
+We are human beings, not products.

 ## What can I do?